 Each scoreboard breaks down the results into thematic areas (i.e. principles).
 The thematic areas are evaluated on a scale from one to four, where one means a lower level of implementation and four means a higher level of implementation.
-The graphs below show the result of the EIF MM data collection exercise for Cyprus in 2022, comparing it with the EU average as well as the performance of the country in 2021.
+The graphs below show the result of the EIF MM data collection exercise for Cyprus in 2023, comparing it with the EU average as well as the performance of the country in 2022.

-Cyprus' results in Scoreboard 1 show an overall good implementation of the EIF Principles, scoring above the European average for several Principles such as Principle 4 (Reusability) and 12 (Assessment of Effectiveness and Efficiency).
-In addition, the implementation of the recommendations relating to principle 3 (Transparency) and principle 10 (Administrative simplification) led to an increase in Cyprus' score from 3 to 4 in 2022.
-However, the areas for improvement are concentrated on Principle 1 (subsidiarity and proportionality), where the score of 3 is below the EU average as well as on Principle 9, where the score went from 4 to 3 in 2022.
-More specifically, Cyprus should further ensure that national interoperability frameworks and interoperability strategies are aligned with the EIF and, if needed, tailor and extend them to address the national context and needs (i.e. Recommendation 1) and should further use information systems and technical architectures that cater for multilingualism when establishing a European public service (i.e. Recommendation 16).
+Cyprus' results in Scoreboard 1 show an overall good implementation of the EIF Principles, scoring above the European average for several Principles, such as Principle 3 (Transparency) and 12 (Assessment of Effectiveness and Efficiency).
+However, some areas for improvement remain and these are linked to Principle 1 (Subsidiarity and Proportionality) and Principle 9 (Multilingualism), where both scores are 3, slightly below the EU average in 2023.
+More specifically, Cyprus should further ensure that national interoperability frameworks and interoperability strategies are aligned with the EIF and, if needed, tailor and extend them to address the national context and needs (i.e. Recommendation 1).
+It should also further use information systems and technical architectures that cater for multilingualism when establishing a European public service (i.e. Recommendation 16).

-The Cypriot results for the implementation of interoperability layers assessed for Scoreboard 2 show an overall good performance with only scores of 4 in line with the European average.
-The very good implementation of the recommendations for the legal interoperability layer led Cyprus to get the score from 1 to 4 in 2022.
-As regards areas for improvement, Cyprus could focus on interoperability governance.
-In particular, the consultation of relevant catalogues of standards, specifications and guidelines at national and European level, in accordance with your NIF and relevant DIFs, when acquiring and developing ICT solutions (i.e. Recommendations 23) and the active participation in standardisation work relevant to your needs to ensure your requirements are met (i.e. Recommendation 24) could be a priority.
-However, it should be noted that the score of 2 and 1 respectively does not affect the final score of the layer.
+The Cypriot results on the implementation of the interoperability layers assessed for Scoreboard 2 show an overall good performance with only scores of 4 in line with the European average.
+Concerning areas for improvement, Cyprus may focus on interoperability governance.
+In particular, it could concentrate on further consulting relevant catalogues of standards, specifications and guidelines at national and EU level, in accordance with your NIF and relevant DIFs, when procuring and developing ICT solutions (i.e. Recommendations 23).

-Cyprus' scores assessing the Conceptual Model in Scoreboard 3 show an overall good performance in the implementation of all recommendations, aligned with the European average.
-The implementation of the recommendations of the conceptual model and catalogues leads to a score above the EU average in 2022.
-In terms of areas for improvement, Cyprus could further use external information sources and services while developing European public services (External information sources and services - Recommendation 45) as well as use trust services according to the Regulation on eID and Trust Services as mechanisms that ensure secure and protected data exchange in public services (Security and Privacy - Recommendation 47).
+Cyprus' scores assessing the Conceptual Model in Scoreboard 3 show an overall good performance in the implementation of almost all recommendations, aligned with the European average.
+In terms of areas for improvement, Cyprus may focus on the use of external information sources and services while developing European public services (External information sources and services - Recommendation 45), as well as on the use of trust services according to the Regulation on eID and Trust Services as mechanisms that ensure secure and protected data exchange in public services (Security and Privacy - Recommendation 47).
+INTEROPERABILITY STATE-OF-PLAY

-The results of Cyrpus concerning Cross-border Interoperability in Scoreboard 4 show an at least upper-middle performance of the country in 16 indicators.
-However, Cyprus has still margin for improvement in relation to three indicators where the country obtains a low performance.
-For instance, efforts could focus on the simplification of processes and use digital channels whenever appropriate for the delivery of European public services, to respond promptly and with high quality to users' requests and reduce the administrative burden on public administrations, businesses and citizens (i.e. Recommendation 17) and on the development of a shared infrastructure of reusable services and information sources that can be used by all public administrations (i.e. Recommendation 36).
+The results of Cyprus concerning Cross-border Interoperability in Scoreboard 4 show an at least upper-middle performance of the country in several indicators.
+In addition, the implementation of the recommendations relating to interoperability governance led to an increase in Cyprus' score from 3 to 4 in 2023.
+However, Cyprus has still margin for improvement in relation to some indicators where the country obtained a low performance.
+For instance, efforts could be focused on the use of information systems and technical architectures that cater for multilingualism when establishing a European public service (i.e. Recommendation 16), and on the development of a shared infrastructure of reusable services and information sources that can be used by all public administrations (i.e. Recommendation 36).